Olga Román

 Back in Spain she started working in 1994 with famous singer song writer Joaquin Sabina, recording on his cds and touring Spain and Latin America.

-In 2001 she released her first solo album Vueltas y vueltas (Around and Around), a very intimate collection of personal songs written by herself with a pop-brazilian-jazzy flavor, produced by Patrick Goraguer and Lucio Godoy.
+In 2001 she released her first solo album Vueltas y vueltas, a very intimate collection of personal songs written by herself with a pop-brazilian-jazzy flavor, produced by Patrick Goraguer and Lucio Godoy.
 It includes a song in English, Again, that was nominated in 2002 to the Goya Spanish Film Awards, as best original song.
 It was the main theme in Miguel Albaladejo's movie El Cielo Abierto (Open Sky).

-Her brand new cd Seguir Caminando (Keep Walking), produced by Olga and Luis Fernández, recorded in Madrid, has two big names as special guests: Joaquín Sabina, and Cuban star, Pablo Milanés.
+Her third cd, Seguir Caminando (Keep Walkin, 2011), produced by Olga and Luis Fernández, recorded in Madrid, has two big names as special guests: Joaquín Sabina, and Cuban star, Pablo Milanés.
 It includes a new song in English, Wake Up.
+The compositions and arrangements mantein the jazzy, brazilian, popish flavor.

-All the three cds are available through iTunes and in Amazone.com.
-You can listen to all the songs in this web site, in the section CANCIONES, and in Spotify.
+All the cds are available through iTunes, Spotify, Cd Baby, Amazone…..
+You can listen to all the songs in this web site, in the section CANCIONES.

 Cheers from Spain.
-For any comment or suggestion, please don't hesitate to write.
+For any comment or suggestion, please don’t hesitate to write me.